Are there 10 pregnancy signs? If you think you might be pregnant, there are 10 signs of pregnancy that can be an early indication.

 Breast milk is very nutritional and cheap; plus you form a closer bond with your child.
 It can also protect them against serious illnesses.

 The 10 pregnancy signs are important, but take the time to learn about fertility, as well.
-We also recommend getting a better understanding of pregnancy as a whole and keeping your body healthy.
+Get a better understanding of pregnancy as a whole and keeping your body healthy.
 This way your baby will begin his or her life with the best start.